Common Website Errors and How to Fix Them: What are the Most Common and How Do You Address Them?

 Prevention of Web Errors Going Forward

 • Routine Code Review: Regularly reviewing code can catch potential errors early.
 Pair programming or having another developer review code can provide an outside perspective that may identify issues that the original coder missed.
+During code review, test for plugin conflicts to prevent issues like a blank page or unexpected behavior.
 Implementing Error Tracking Tools: Tools that monitor applications in real-time can alert developers to errors as they occur, allowing for immediate action.

 • User Input Validation: Ensuring that all user inputs are validated can reduce errors.
 Applications should check, sanitize, and handle user data appropriately before processing.